Rorgu/Compatibility-List-aPS3e/README.md

 ---

 ## 🟢 Playable (10)
-Games that can be completed with playable performance and no game-breaking glitches.
+`Games that can be completed with playable performance and no game-breaking glitches`

 ### [Exclusive]
 - Dante’s Inferno